bytecodealliance/javy/docs/docs-contributing.md

 ## Architecture

-See our [./docs-contributing-architecture document](contributing-architecture.md) for more information about how the project is organized.
+See our [architecture documentation](./docs-contributing-architecture) for more information about how the project is organized.

 ## Adding additional JS APIs